Detailed Information for Honors Students

 The Committee’s review of the Proposal, a progress report (if required), and an evaluation of the student’s conduct as an investigator by the mentor will contribute to the grade given in Thesis for the fall semester.

-During Interim, Thesis Committee members will meet to evaluate the progress of Honors candidates and to discuss whether the candidate is performing at, above, or below the “acceptable” level in all evaluation categories (refer to Rubric for the Honors Thesis in Biology downloadable here as ThesisRubric_final).
+During Interim, the faculty mentor will discuss with the Thesis Committee regarding whether the candidate is performing at, above, or below the “acceptable” level in all evaluation categories (refer to Rubric for the Honors Thesis in Biology downloadable here).
 After the Thesis Committee renders a decision on truncating or continuing Honors Thesis candidacy, the faculty mentor will communicate that decision to the student.

 The summary timeline below is a resource intended for those who have already read all of the above information.
 If you do not pay strict attention to the information above, you risk missing important information that will eliminate you from consideration for Honors.